I am sure you wonder what a good processor speed for a laptop is?

 Emphasis is placed on the word “AROUND” as the clock speed is not the only determinant of the performance of the CPU.

-While there is no one-size-fits-all answer for this, the ideal case would be to have as high a clock speed as your budget would allow, just in case you might need it down the road.
+While there is no one-size-fits-all answer for this, the ideal case would be to have as high a clock speed as your budget would allow, just in case you need it.

 On top of that, different workloads require a different set of specifications.
-For example, if you want a processor for video rendering, encoding, file compression, etc., a processor with a higher core count would make more sense.
+For example, if you want a video rendering, encoding, file compression processor, etc., a processor with a higher core count would make more sense.
 But, as you can see, higher core counts do not generally lead to higher single-core efficiency.

-You could then juggle between a good single-core performance (primarily influenced by clock speed) or a good multi-core performance (significantly affected by more core counts).
+You could then juggle between a good single-core performance (primarily influenced by clock speed) or an excellent multi-core performance (significantly affected by more core counts).

 What Is A Good Processor Speed for A Laptop?

-To better understand what clock speeds to expect, let’s look at some of the flagship processors in each price group.
+To better understand what clock speeds to expect, let’s look at some flagship processors in each price group.

 For convenience, let’s concentrate on the newer AMD processors, i.e., the AMD Athlon 3000 series and the 4th Gen AMD Ryzen processors.